RISHEEPAVAN/azure-train/README.md

 # azure-train
 azure
 hi to all
-convert to ris to mai
+convert to ris to kumar